feast

 Timing

 Pentecost is the feast of the descent of the Holy Spirit.
-It is, in the tradition's understanding, the completion of what the Incarnation and Resurrection began: the life that was made available in Christ now communicated personally and directly to every human being who receives it.
+In the tradition's understanding, it is the completion of what the Incarnation and Resurrection began: the life that was made available in Christ now communicated personally and directly to every human being who receives it.

 The Spirit and Theosis

-For the contemplative tradition, Pentecost is not primarily a historical founding event for an institution (though it is also that).
-It is the feast of the personal theosis of the human being — the coming of the divine life into the soul not abstractly but concretely, as the Third Person of the Trinity dwelling within.
+For the contemplative tradition, Pentecost is not primarily a founding event for an institution — though it is also that.
+It is the feast of the personal theosis of the human being: the coming of the divine life into the soul not abstractly but concretely, as the Third Person of the Trinity dwelling within.

-The preparation, as Symeon never tired of saying, is the whole work of the spiritual life: the purification of the passions, the cultivation of hesychia, the practice of prayer, the deepening of metanoia.
+The preparation is the whole work of the spiritual life: the purification of the passions, the cultivation of hesychia, the practice of prayer, the deepening of metanoia.
 All of this creates the receptivity in which the Spirit's coming becomes perceptible — not a new event but the recognition of what was given at baptism, now consciously received and alive.

-Theophan the Recluse, at the other end of the tradition's history, said it differently but meant the same thing: the goal of the entire spiritual life is the warm, constant, conscious sense of the presence of God in the heart.
+Theophan the Recluse said it differently but meant the same thing: the goal of the entire spiritual life is the warm, constant, conscious sense of the presence of God in the heart.
 This is what Pentecost both promises and demands.

 The Green Feast

 The tradition resists any spirituality that treats the material world as irrelevant to the Spirit's work.
 The same Spirit who descends on the disciples inhabits and animates all of creation.
-The flowers on the Pentecost floor are not decoration — they are recognition: the created world bearing witness to the Spirit who creates and sustains it.
+The flowers on the Pentecost floor are not decoration.
+They are recognition.

 The question Pentecost puts to the practitioner is not: "Was the Holy Spirit given?" — clearly, yes.
 The question is: "Have I received what was given?"